yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).

+    - (CB Incl. cash):       The same as 'Rtn Cost Basis' but includes Investment account's cash balances...
+                             When selected then cash balances on (selected) investment accounts will be included too.
+                             .. both this option AND the investment account(s) need to be selected for cash
+                             .. if this option is not selected, then any selected investment accounts will generate zero

+                             > REMEMBER: Cash is NOT specific to any security, it's just cash in the investment account!

+                             > WARNING: Many would consider that cash should NEVER be included, as this is not specific to any security.
+But MD often includes cash for any accounts where there are securities with a share balance.
+NOTE: MD does not seem to include cash where an investment account has no securities with a share balance.

     - Rtn Unrealised Gains:  When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.